 - share created tables and charts in blogs and social media, or embed them dynamically in web pages.

-- Balance of Payments updated with latest data from IMF
+- Currency exchange rates updated with the latest data from IMF